Postdoc to PI Webinar: Navigating Faculty Positions in the U.S. | On-Demand

 Need help equipping your lab?

-In this webinar, we also discussed how Scientifica can support your journey with free lab consultations—to help you find the right tools and setup for your research goals
+In this webinar, we also discussed how Scientifica can support your journey with free lab consultations—to help you find the right tools and setup for your research goals.

 About Professor Brian Mathur

 Dr. Brian N. Mathur is a tenured Professor of Pharmacology and Physiology at the University of Maryland School of Medicine, where he leads research on basal ganglia and claustrum circuitry using advanced electrophysiological, optogenetic, and behavioural approaches.
 With extensive experience directing graduate programs, serving on study sections, and chairing faculty search committees, he brings deep, practical insight into how early‑career researchers can successfully navigate the transition to PI.
-A dedicated mentor to PhD students and postdocs, Dr. Mathur will share clear, practical advice on how hiring committees evaluate and select future PIs.
+A dedicated mentor to PhD students and postdocs, Dr. Mathur shares clear, practical advice on how hiring committees evaluate and select future PIs.

 Professor Brian N. Mathur, University of Maryland School of Medicine